 In addition to those uses, also consider a less expensive version that is intended to be taken away such as putting in the bag with all to-go orders, in takeout bags, deliveries, and at local events, you may participate in.
 It is often much more economical to print/pro- duce too many than to have to go back for a second-run printing or order replacements at a higher price per unit.

 The objective of pricing, according to Menu Marketing and Management, “…serves the purpose of determining margin profitability, brand positioning, setting pricing objectives and achieving the intended gross profit margin.”
 You may also use your pricing to aid you in “discerning between a competitive strategy from a premium restaurant pricing strategy.”

 There are four ways in which to consider how you are going to price your product:

 Another aspect which must be taken into consideration when determining pricing is employee meals.
 According to Menu Marketing and Management, there are three ways in which you may factor in the meals you provide to your staff:

 Lastly, when pricing your menu items the profits and your competition’s pricing are not the only factors you need to consider.
 Global events such as a volcano erupting in Guatemala may affect the price of the pineapples you serve on your “Hawaiian” pizza.

 When calculating pricing always keep in mind that your customers expect “more bang for their buck” and, if they do not receive such from your restaurant they WILL go to your competition

-Making mistakes in menu design is pretty common when there are no experts involved.
+It’s pretty common for eateries to make mistakes in the design of the menu when there are not experts involved.
 One of the most costly mistakes is the haphazard placement of profitable items that results from ineffective menu engineering (or not performing any menu engineering at all).
 Under-training staff to sell the menu, failing to properly analyze item sales, and missing mobile compatibility to promote the menu are also costly mistakes.
 We’ve written more on menu design mistakes here.